 Once Upon a Time…

-There are those who say never show the before, just the after.
-We are’t those people.
+You know those people who say never show the before, just the after?
+We aren’t those people.
 How on earth would you know how far we’ve come if everything just looked like magic from the start?
 That’s the fun: the process. #trusttheprocess

 Cybil and Coco found a beautiful — and what the real estate agents refer to as “charming” — home in a transitional, or what some refer to as an “up-and-coming” neighborhood.
 They had tired of rent, were responsible enough with their teacher- and chef-young salaries, and made a smart move: they bought a home rather than continuing to pay rent.